danimedi/danimedi.github.io/about.md

 ## Things I am Working On

-1. Currently in the process of applying for medical residency in the United States.
+1. Applying to medical residency in the United States (2026 Match cycle).
 2. Preparing for the USMLE Step 3.
 3. Working on several research projects on various topics.
 4. Writing and sharing diverse content through my [website](https://danimedi.com) and my [YouTube channel](https://www.youtube.com/@danimedi555).